paigetiedeman/to-do-list/README.md

 Code: let task = new Task("Walk Dog")
 Expected Output: undefined

 Test: "It will return previously added task"
 Code: taskList.tasks
 Expected Output: {Walk Dog: Task}

 Test: "It will find/delete the task item"
 Code: delete this.tasks[id];
 Expected Output:

+Test: "It will add tasks to the console from the form input"
+Code: taskList
+Expected Output: TaskList {tasks: {…}, currentId: 1}

+Test: "It will display inputted tasks in a ul"
+Code:
+Expected Output: "Walk Dog: 1"